 Recently, Peter served as the lead outside counsel on four of the 50 largest M&A transactions as listed in the Philadelphia Business Journal.
 The combined enterprise value of those transactions was more than $2 billion.

-Peter serves as chair of the firm's International Practice Group and co-chair of the Mergers & Acquisitions Practice Group.
-He is also a former member of the Executive Committee, the firm’s governing body.
+Peter also serves as Chair of the firm's International Practice Group.
+He is a past Chair of the Mergers & Acquisitions Practice Group and a former member of the Executive Committee, the firm’s governing body.

 Before Fox Rothschild

 While previously serving as the Chair of the International Practice Group at an Am Law 20 law firm, Peter was the architect of the first-ever acquisition of a European law firm by a U.S. law firm with which it had no prior affiliation.
 This historic acquisition received extensive press coverage in both the United States and Europe.
 Immediately prior to joining Fox, Peter was an equity partner at DLA Piper.

 In 2005, the President of the Republic of France, Jacques Chirac, bestowed upon Peter the title of Chevalier (Knight) of the French Legion of Honor.
 The French Legion of Honor, which was established by Napoleon Bonaparte in 1802, recognizes eminent service to the Republic of France and is the country's most prestigious award.